The Vet Rehab Summit 2025

 2025 Vet Rehab Summit Line-Up

-Each session is packed with clinical relevance, expert insight, and practical takeaways.
+Each session was packed with clinical relevance, expert insight, and practical takeaways.

 12H00 to 13h00